 In grief, we can’t always forget, and so we learn to move forward and find joy and live productively again.

-Until I recognized God’s glorious grace in my life while grieving, I wasn’t sure I could make it.
+Until I recognized the grace of God in my life while grieving, I wasn’t sure I could make it.
 But He did extend His grace to me.
 For that, I am forever grateful.

 Finding purpose, knowing joy again in the midst of our grief, comes when we willingly allow Christ to fill us.
 It can certainly take time to arrive at that point.

 For a while, I closed myself off to it; I was just too angry, sad, and exhausted from worry and fear.
 To know God’s grace, we have to be open to His work in our lives even in our darkest times.

 When we delve into the scriptures, the concept of grace stands out as one of the foundational truths of the Christian faith.
 But what does the Bible specifically say about grace?

 In its simplest form, the word “grace” in the Bible is translated from the Greek word “charis,” which means “favor, blessing, or kindness.”
 This grace is extended to us not because of any merit on our part, but purely because of God’s unconditional love.

 Throughout the Old Testament, God’s grace was evident in His relationship with humanity.
 Take Noah, for example.
 Genesis 6:8 states, “But Noah found grace in the eyes of the Lord.”
 Noah wasn’t perfect, but God extended His grace, providing protection and a fresh start for humanity.